Exploring the Corner Country

 Things to see and do around the Corner Country:

-- Sturt National Park: Remote and majestic landscapes greet the visitor and provides three great road tours though the park to encounter pastoral history and natural history.
+- Sturt National Park: Remote and majestic landscapes greet the visitor and provide three great road tours through the park to encounter pastoral history and natural history.
 It is remote, but sometimes the best things are.
 The massive arid landscape of Sturt National Park has unique beauty; it's a place of peace and solitude, the most outback of our outback parks.
 Adventurous travellers are often drawn to iconic destinations, and Cameron Corner, bordering three States, is such a place.

 - The Gorge Loop Road: This around Mt Wood and the Mount Wood Hills covers the outdoor pastoral heritage museum, Mt Wood Homestead & shearers' quarters, the Gibber and Mitchell Grass Plains, the Twelve Mile Creek Gorge, and the old pastoral remains at Torrens Bore and Horton Park Station.
 Wildlife such as Emu, Kangaroo, and Wedge-Tail eagles are commonly sighted.

 - The Jump-Ups Loop Road: The ancient landforms that are known as the Jump-Ups are the remains of an ancient mountain range that have been eroded down over millions of years leaving the 150m plateau (Mesa) and the granite strewn plains which form the catchment of the ephemeral Connia Creek which follows south-east into the Twelve Mile creek.